Dental Crowns in Columbia, TN

 What Are Dental Crowns Made Of?

-Years ago, dental crowns were only made of metal, such as an amalgam of silver or gold.
-Obviously, these were quite noticeable when you smiled, spoke or ate.
-Today, however, Dr. Goodman is able to use all-porcelain or all-ceramic crowns.
-Thanks to advances in the manufacture of these materials, they are equally as strong and durable as their metal predecessors.
+Years ago, dental crowns were only made of metal, like amalgams made from silver or gold.
+Obviously, these were quite noticeable when you smiled, spoke, or ate.
+Today, Dr. Goodman can use all-porcelain or all-ceramic crowns.
+Thanks to advances in the manufacturing of these materials, they are equally as strong and durable as their metal predecessors.

 How is a Dental Crown Placed?